net-diatom-lp/isspeaking-javascript-example/README.md

 # conference-app-dolby-io-aichatforest JavaScript Example

-Sample implementation for JavaScript (Web) of the isSpeaking method to poll for active user and update UI accordiingly.
+Our dolby.io hackathon implementation for JavaScript (Web) of the isSpeaking method to poll for active users

 ## Getting Started

-Replace `CUSTOMER_KEY` and `CUSTOMER_SECRET` inside `client.js` with your own key and secret.
+We Replaced `CUSTOMER_KEY` and `CUSTOMER_SECRET` inside `client.js` with our own key and secret.
-To run the app locally, open `index.html` in your browser with a live server.
+To run the app please visit aichatforest.com

 ## What's Inside